sscihz/DaSPPA/InClass_Mexico_Fraud/README.md

 ### The dataset

 The dataset contains 52,288 vote tally sheets from the 1998 presidential election.
-Each row represents a tally sheet, and each column represents a candidate.
-The column “jornadaPRI” indicates whether the tally sheet was altered or not.
-The column “jornadaPRI” is 1 if the tally sheet was altered, and 0 if the tally sheet was not altered.
-The column “jornadaPRI” is the target variable.

 Now let's load and check the dataset:

 ```
 library(tidyverse)